Frequently Asked Questions

 Why can't my address be checked?

 Your address may be invalid, or it contains too many transactions.
-At this stage we do not support checking addresses containing more than 50 transactions.
-If the address does not contain that many transactions, try searching less addresses at once.
+At this stage we do not support checking addresses containing more than 20 transactions.

 Redeeming risk is high, why?

 This means that you currently have Bitcoin at that same address, on the original chain.
 In order to redeem the coins on forked chains, you will have to share your private key, doing so will expose your original coins.
 More on this here.

 Redeeming risk is mitigated, why?